 Grace earned a bachelor’s degree from Duke University, graduating with high distinction from the Sanford School of Public Policy and a certificate in the Study of Ethics.
 Grace conducted qualitative research with refugees in Nepal, Jordan, and the US to inform her thesis comparing Bhutanese and Iraqi perceptions of success upon resettlement.

 Professionally, Grace worked for the U.S. Committee for Refugees and Immigrants as a program director and case manager.
-She also lived and worked in New Zealand for the Ministry of Social Development as a policy analyst and as a case manager in a youth development program.
+She also worked in New Zealand for the Ministry of Social Development as a policy analyst and as a case manager in a youth development program.